 And if you feel like your reality is being denied, stop the conversation.
 Then try writing down your feelings or making notes, so you can stay clear on what happened and how you felt.
 And ask your close friends or family for their perspective on the situation, to help you see things more clearly.

-Gaslighting isn’t a new term, but it’s gained a lot of steam this year.
-But misusing it can muddy the waters of what it really means.
-And knowing the real definition can help you recognize gaslighting IRL.
+Gaslighting isn’t a new term, but it’s gained a lot of steam in recent years.
+However, misusing it can muddy the waters of what it really means — and knowing the real definition can help you recognize gaslighting IRL.
 If you feel like you’re experiencing it, remember to trust your gut and your own feelings.
-You can listen to more about gaslighting here:

 Sign up for the Daily Skimm email newsletter.
 Delivered to your inbox every morning and prepares you for your day in minutes.